ooesili/qfi/README.md

 --------------------

-`qfi` is a command line tool for UNIX-like systems, for quickly editing commonly used files, and switcihing to commonly used directories.
+`qfi` is a command line tool for UNIX-like systems, for quickly editing commonly used files, and switching to commonly used directories.
 This is accomplished through the use of **targets**, which are short aliases for files and directories.
 For a more terse explanation of how `qfi` works, consult the manual page.